Please contact your advisor if you have questions regarding any of the below forms or policies.

 Information on how to sign up for the internship, what paperwork is required, and how to access the internship orientation can be found here.

-Students looking to do an independent study or directed research opportunity must first identify a faculty member in the College of Public Health whose research they would potentially like to assist with or who would be willing to supervise them on a project.
-The student contacts the professor to inquire about their needs for research assistants/independent study students.
-If the faculty member would like to have the student on their team or to have the student complete a project under their supervision, the student completes the below independent study/directed research form and email/delivers the completed form to their academic advisor to be added to the public health units (XXX* 492 or 399/499; * = course prefix will depend on the public health faculty member's home department).
+Students seeking an independent study or directed research opportunity must first identify a faculty member in the College of Public Health who is wiling to mentor them.
+The student and faculty member work together to create a mutually agreeable project using the Independent Study/Directed Research Form.
+After the form is complete, the student email/delivers the completed form to their academic advisor to be added to the public health units (XXX* 492 or 399/499; * = course prefix will depend on the public health faculty member's home department).

 Preceptors are highly motivated students who are either concurrently enrolled in a public health course, or who have previously taken a public health course (or a similar course), who then function as student mentors and/or instructional assistants for the course.
 They serve a unique role because they provide support both in and out of the classroom.
-Students looking to serve as a preceptor must first identify a faculty member whom they would like to assist.
-They would then contact that faculty member and inquire as to the availability of preceptorship positions for the course in question.
-The students would then need to complete the below preceptorship forms and email/deliver the completed form to their academic advisor to be added to the class (XXX* 491; * = course prefix will depend on the public health faculty member's home department).
+Students seeking a preceptorship must first identify an instructor whom they would like to assist.
+The student and instructor work together to create a mutually agreeable contract using the Preceptor Contract.
+After the form is complete, the student email/deliver the completed form to their academic advisor to be added to the public health preceptorship units (XXX* 491; * = course prefix will depend on the public health faculty member's home department).

-Per University Policy, students are only eliglbe to register for up to 19 units in any given semester.
+Per University policy, undergraduate students are eligible to register for up to 19 units in any given semester.
 For students wishing to take greater than 19 units in a single semester, they must petition the College of Public Health using the form below.

 Please meet with your academic advisor if you have questions about any of the following College of Public Health Academic Policy topics: